-- Select entity Concrete Results for component of stress in the x direction, CWMax - Select the Contour Range tab and deselect Use global range - Deselect the Maximum button - Deselect the Minimum button - Set the contour Interval to be 0.005 - Ensure the Value to pass through is set to be 0.005 - Click the OK button to redisplay the stress contours using the new contour range. - Press Yes to confirm the Values layer will be adjusted to match.
+- Select entity Concrete Results for component of stress in the x direction, CWMax - Select the Appearance tab and for the Classic contour range press the Set button - Deselect the Maximum button. - Deselect the Minimum button. - Set the contour Interval to be 0.005 - Ensure the Value to pass through is set to be 0.005 - Click the OK button to redisplay the stress contours using the new contour range. - Press Yes to confirm the Values layer will be adjusted to match.